Skip to main content

 Step 3: Review or preview

 Click Review or Preview to inspect the recommendation.
-For price recommendations, Hoard queues a Mass Reprice preview.
+For price recommendations, Hoard queues a price update preview.
 You still review the price changes before anything is applied.
+For scope-drift recommendations, Hoard opens the pricing-rule editor with the affected product line in mind.
+For flash-sale candidates, Hoard opens the sale flow with the stale-card cluster already scoped so you only pick the discount and duration.

 Step 4: Mark the outcome